In this chapter:

 - individuals at particular risk of exposure (eg, laboratory workers routinely handling faecal specimens from persons recently arriving from high-risk countries, which may contain wild or vaccine-derived polioviruses); a booster dose of IPV is recommended every 10 years.

 All the above should have completed a primary course of polio vaccines.
+See Table 4.9 for those for whom IPV is particularly recommended.
 Where there is uncertainty about previous immunisation, a full course of IPV is recommended (see Appendix 2).
 There is no evidence for the need for routine boosters, but they are recommended to reduce any possible risk from waning immunity in situations of increased risk of exposure.

 IPV‑containing vaccines are contraindicated if there is a history of an anaphylactic reaction to a previous dose or to any of the vaccine components.